 Here they are sorted by the final year in each 10 year stretch:

 Past periods of low returns have tended to cluster around major economic events such as the 1937-1940 returns which were all remnants of the Great Depression.

 The 1974 period was during a brutal bear market in a highly inflationary environment while 2008-2011 all stem from the tech bust, the Great Recession or a combination of both.

-I decided to use a hypothetical exercise to see what 2.5% a year in the stocks market might look like (not a forecast, just an illustration).
+I decided to use a hypothetical exercise to see what 2.5% a year in the stock market might look like (not a forecast, just an illustration).

-I’m assuming only a bear market and not a crash because 40-50% crashes only happen every 12 years or so on average (doesn’t mean it can’t happen but it’s very rare).
+I’m assuming only a bear market and not a crash because 40-50% crashes only happen every 12 years or so on average (that doesn’t mean it can’t happen but it’s very rare).

 I also decided to include some portfolio dollar values to make this exercise more realistic.
 I’m assuming our investor starts out with $10,000 and maxes out their IRA contribution every year for 10 years.
 Assuming no changes in the limits, that would be $5,500/year invested at the beginning of the year for simplicity’s sake.